ryan-mcclue/unsw/comp3331/wk3/week3.md

 Hierarchical in namespace and administration (zone) for scalability and fast lookups Can allow for load balancing and host alaising, e.g. relay1.west-coast.enterprise.com (canonical) two aliases www.enterprise.com and enterprise.com
+NOTE: DNS sent first than can do application-level like HTTP

 13 logical root nameservers with many instances replicated across the world